yogurtsyum/igr-canary/README.md

 There is currently 1 branches of In Game Ranking available:
 `master` - The latest version of In Game Ranking with many features.

+**Support**
+If at any time while using qbot you need support with it, then feel free to join our support server here: https://discord.gg/J47m7t4.

+**Other Information**
 License: https://github.com/yogurtsyum/in-game-ranking/blob/master/LICENSE
 Acknowledgements: https://github.com/yogurtsyum/in-game-ranking/blob/master/acknowledgements.md
 Contributors: https://github.com/yogurtsyum/in-game-ranking/graphs/contributors